2021–22 Formula E World Championship: Qualifying format

 A new qualifying format was introduced, where the drivers were split into two groups based on their position in the championship, those in odd-numbered places went into group A, whilst those in even-numbered places went into group B. The exception was in the first race of the season, where each team could nominate one driver into each group.
-Each group got a 10-minute session to set a fastest lap at 220kW, of which the top 4 of each group advanced to the duels stage, where drivers face off head-to-head at 250kW over a quarter-final, semi-final and final.
+Each group got a 10-minute session to set a fastest lap at 220 kW, of which the top 4 of each group advanced to the duels stage, where drivers face off head-to-head at 250 kW over a quarter-final, semi-final and final.
 The winner of the final then lined up in position 1, the loser of the final in position 2, the losers of the semi-final in positions 3 and 4, and the losers of the quarter-final in positions 5 through 8, in order of time set in their respective sessions.
 The rest of the drivers from the group stage then formed alternately from position 9, with the polesitter's group in the odd places, and the other group in the even places.